Norwegian Mountains

 Source: Wikipedia.
 Internet keywords: "Torghatten" "legend"

-You can reach both the top and the hole on prepared trails.
-The hole is a massive tourist attraction, but the top is a popular goal being one of the mountains that often is found on the Fjelltrimmen list of mountains.
-The trail to the top is easy and most people should be able to reach the top of Torghatten.
-The terrain is a bit awkward in places, but wires can be used as handrails.
+You can reach both the top and the hole along trails.
+The hole is a massive tourist attraction, but the top is also a popular goal, being one of the mountains that often is found on the Fjelltrimmen list of mountains.
+The trail to the top is easy, although there are a couple of steep sections.
+Fixed chains can be used as handrails.

 The view is excellent.
 From Leka in the south to Syv Søstre in the north and the Bindal, Brønnøy, and Sømna mountains that fade into the vast back-country mountain region towards the east.
 This web page will describe a round trip that includes both the top and the hole.
-This route is not suited for everyone, as the route from the top to the hole runs on rougher terrain.
-The easiest alternative is to descend the top via the ascent route and then follow the trail up to the hole.
+This route across the top is not suited for everyone.
+The easiest alternative is to descend the top via the ascent route and then follow the public trail up to the hole.

 Primary factor: